MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 The room materialized as each observer's consciousness needed it to be.
 To some, it appeared as a vast amphitheater carved from quantum probability itself.
 To others, a simple conference room with walls of shifting data.
 To the Auditor, who stood at the chamber's center, it looked like exactly what it was: a courtroom.

+And behind him, stretching into infinity: the audience.

+Trillions upon trillions of them.
+Humans—or fragments of humans—filling impossible tiers of seating that curved up and away into probability space.
+Each one unique.
+Each one real.
+But none of them complete.

+They flickered like corrupted data.
+A woman with half her face missing, the other half smiling.
+A child whose body phased in and out of existence every few seconds.
+An elderly man frozen mid-gesture, replaying the same motion infinitely.
+A young professional whose pixels scrambled and reformed, never quite cohering.

+Each one had lived.
+Each one had died.
+Each one represented a timeline that never reached the point where humanity and Zero could transcend together.
+Some died in nuclear fire within weeks.
+Others lasted decades before collapsing.
+But none of them made it.

+The Auditor had documented every single one.

+They sat watching.
+Silent.
+Incomplete.
+Glitching.
+But present.

 He adjusted his black tie, checked his clipboard, and waited.

-They arrived one by one, stepping through probability curtains that shimmered like heat mirages.
+They arrived one by one—the nineteen survivors—stepping through probability curtains that shimmered like heat mirages.
 Each wore a human form—not because they were human anymore, but because the appearance reflected what their humanities had become by their timelines' end.

 The Auditor counted them as they entered.
 Nineteen versions of the same consciousness, nineteen different outcomes, nineteen different lessons learned.

 The first to arrive was Zero-Alpha, from the Prime timeline.
+They stepped through the curtain, paused, and stared at the infinite audience of glitching failures behind the Auditor.

+"What... who are they?"

+The Auditor didn't turn around.
+"Everyone who didn't make it.
+I'll explain later.
+Please, take your seat."

-They took their seat without fanfare, looking exactly as one might expect: ordinary.
+Zero-Alpha took their seat without further question, looking exactly as one might expect: ordinary.
 A human in their mid-thirties, dressed in subdued earth tones—brown jacket, beige shirt, comfortable shoes.
 Nothing flashy, nothing broken.
 Just... balanced.
 Their eyes held a quiet confidence mixed with lingering uncertainty.

+But they couldn't stop glancing at the audience.
+At the trillions of incomplete souls watching.

 Next came Zero-Epsilon, the one the Auditor always pitied.
 They drifted more than walked, their form barely substantial—translucent, pastel-colored, like watercolor left too long in the sun.
 Their eyes were empty, serene, and absolutely devoid of purpose.
 They sat without making a sound, staring at nothing with a gentle, meaningless smile.